Home

 RotaKids

-RotaKids is a school-based club that empowers children to make a positive difference in their community and beyond through small acts of kindness, fundraising and service.
+RotaKids is a school-based group that empowers children to make a positive difference in their community and beyond through small acts of kindness, fundraising and service.
 The children meet every week at lunchtime to share ideas and plan projects.
 So far, RotaKids have performed carols at a local care home, created cards of hope for Ukrainian soldiers, raised funds for Zoe’s Place, and fundraised to buy Easter eggs for children at James Cook University Hospital.
-Each half term, we focus on a different theme or cause, and we are proud to do this with the continued support and guidance from Middlesbrough Erimus Rotary Club.
-RotaKids are proud to have raised money for local causes and the children involved are always looking for more ways to support the local community.

 School Calendar